greim/hoxy/readme.markdown

 Using Hoxy With Another Proxy
 -----------------------------------------------

 Hoxy looks for the optional `HTTP_PROXY` environment variable and, if found, uses it.
 In which case you will in effect be using two proxies.
-You could in theory chain several instances of hoxy together using this method, but that would be silly, right?
+You could in theory chain several instances of hoxy together using this method, each with its own rules, but that would be silly, right?

-    node hoxy.js --port=8082 &
+    node hoxy.js --port=8082 --rules=8082-rules.txt &
     export HTTP_PROXY=localhost:8082
-    node hoxy.js --port=8081 &
+    node hoxy.js --port=8081 --rules=8081-rules.txt &
     export HTTP_PROXY=localhost:8081
-    node hoxy.js --port=8080 &
+    node hoxy.js --port=8080 --rules=8080-rules.txt &

+This is more likely to be useful for situations where you're behind a firewall and already need to use a proxy.

 How to Use Hoxy
 ---------------